Indonesia's Legal System

 Attribution

-The first way of gaining legal and institutional authority is through attribution.
-As the name suggests, attribution is the granting of authority by legislators to government organs through the constitution or legislation.
-Attribution is the granting of authority to government agencies and/or officials by virtue of the 1945 Constitution or a legislation.
-It is elaborated further that attribution creates a new authority that had not exist previously, and that Attribution is granted to a governmental body or a public official.
+The initial method of obtaining legal and institutional authority is through attribution.
+As the name suggests, attribution is the granting of authority, by legislators, to government organs through the constitution or legislation.
+Attribution is granting authority to government agencies and/or officials by virtue of the 1945 Constitution or legislation.
+Furthermore, it can be said that attribution creates a new authority that did not previously exist, of which is granted to a governmental body or a public official.

 Delegation

-The second way of gaining authority is through delegation, defined as “the delegation of government authority from one body to another”.
-Delegation is the transfer of authority from superior government agencies and/or officials to inferior government agencies and/or officials whereby the responsibility and liability being fully transferred to the recipient of the delegation.
+The second method of acquiring authority is through delegation, which is defined as “the delegation of government authority from one body to another”.
+Delegation is the transfer of authority from superior government agencies and/or officials to inferior government agencies and/or officials, whereby responsibility and liability is being fully transferred to the recipient of the delegation.

 Mandate

-Lastly, a public body or official may gain authority through mandate, defined as the delegation of authority from superior government agencies and/or officials to inferior government agencies and/or officials, whereby the responsibility and liability remain with the mandate giver.
+Finally, a public body or official may obtain authority through a mandate, which is defined as the delegation of authority from superior government agencies and/or officials to inferior government agencies and/or officials, whilst the responsibility and liability remains with the mandating entity.

-The nature and consequences of both mandate and delegation differences can be seen as follows:
+The distinctions in nature and consequences between mandates and delegation can be observed as follows:

 Comparison between Mandate and Delegation